Paysdesmerveilles/gissmo/docs/getting_started.rst

 If you achieve Gissmo installation, good job!

-As you created the superuser, you access admin interface.
+Access to Gissmo admin interface with your fresh superuser.
 It's time to create some data.

 In brief
 ========